Bay of Pigs Invasion: Air attacks on airfields

 During the night of 14/15 April, a diversionary landing was planned near Baracoa, Oriente Province, by about 164 Cuban exiles commanded by Higinio 'Nino' Diaz.
 Their mother ship, named La Playa or Santa Ana, had sailed from Key West under a Costa Rican ensign.
 Several U.S. Navy destroyers were stationed offshore near Guantánamo Bay to give the appearance of an impending invasion fleet.
-The reconnaissance boats turned back to the ship after their crews detected activities by Cuban militia forces along the coastline.
-As a result of those activities, at daybreak, a reconnaissance sortie over the Baracoa area was launched from Santiago de Cuba by an FAR Lockheed T-33, piloted by Lt.
-Orestes Acosta and it crashed fatally into the sea.
+The reconnaissance boats turned back to the ship after their crews detected activities by Cuban Militia forces along the coastline.
+As a result of those activities, at daybreak, a reconnaissance sortie over the Baracoa area was launched from Santiago de Cuba by an FAR T-33, piloted by Lt.
+Orestes Acosta, and it crashed fatally into the sea.
 On 17 April, his name was falsely quoted as a defector among the disinformation circulating in Miami.

 The CIA, with the backing of the Pentagon, had originally requested permission to produce sonic booms over Havana on 14 April to create confusion.
 The request was a form of psychological warfare that had proven successful in the overthrow of Jacobo Arbenz in Guatemala in 1954.
 The point was to create confusion in Havana and have it be a distraction to Castro if they could "break all the windows in town."
 The request was denied, however, since officials thought such would be too obvious a sign of involvement by the United States.